flatcar/flatcar-website/content/docs/latest/installing/community-platforms/akamai.md

 Now that you have a running Flatcar instance, it is time to play around!
 Check out the [Flatcar Container Linux Quickstart][quickstart] guide, or dig into [more specific topics][doc-index].

+## Troubleshooting and known issues

+* If the instance is booted with a Private IP option, the IP will not be set automatically on Flatcar.
+It is the "Linode helpers" that take care of this, to do so on Flatcar: `ip addr add "${COREOS_AKAMAI_PRIVATE_IPV4_0}" dev eth0`
+* It is not possible to configure SSH keys against a user account with Afterburn.
+If SSH keys are needed on the instance, it must be done through Ignition.
+(See: https://github.com/coreos/afterburn/issues/1111 and https://www.linode.com/community/questions/24938/v1ssh-keys-is-empty-when-deploying-a-private-image)

 [akamai-connected-cloud]: https://www.linode.com/
 [doc-index]: ../../